 It’s an ideal environment for networking and really getting to know other women in business, raising my kids, and generally feeling like I have a good work/life balance.
 And since we do a lot of our business online, it helps keep studio rental costs down and cost of living down.
 Boise has been really perfect for us, honestly.

-Definitely.
-Boise itself is actually pretty progressive.
-We usually elect democrats to local offices.
-But Idaho itself (and lots of neighboring cities to Boise) are very conservative.
+lots of neighboring cities to Boise) are very conservative.
 Sometimes I worry my truck is going to get keyed with all its feminist bumper stickers, but that hasn’t happened so far.
 It’s another reason we do most of our business online –there really isn’t a good way for us to be successful here in a brick and mortar way, like we can on the web.
 I’d say that conservative force in Idaho helps united and forge stronger bonds among those of us who lean progressive.
 There’s a lot of very passionate and active activists here.
 If you want something to happen, you know you have to get out there and make it happen.
 It won’t without your presence and voice.

 Right now that’s all we can really think about, hah!
 We’ll keep continuing to work to make our business more eco-friendly, more sustainable, and better aligned with walking the walk we talk: Pushing the needle on progress.